Application

 Features

 The Browser.Feature object is a dynamic object that defines the features that are supported by the browser.
-It's an ever changing list that depends on the browser and the features that Wisej detects at startup.
+It's an ever changing list that depends on the browser and the features that Wisej.NET detects at startup.
 Currently, it is implemented like this:

 To test if a browser supports a specific feature, simply check the field name: i.e. Application.Browser.Features.speechRecognition == true.